MichelleBadri/NormCorr-manuscript/README.md

 ```

 ### Sync data from Synapse
-Data, code and provenance for this project is hosted on [Synapse](synapse.org), project ID [syn21654780](https://www.synapse.org/#!Synapse:syn21654780).
+Data, code, and provenance for this project is hosted on [Synapse](synapse.org), project ID [syn21654780](https://www.synapse.org/#!Synapse:syn21654780).
 Get a synapse account to proceed.

-The code is mirrored on github, but the data is stored
+The code is mirrored on GitHub, but the data is stored
-on a a public google drive.
+on a public google drive.
 Source files `data/amgut/` and intermediate RDS files `data/RDS/`
 can be downloaded individually via the Synapse console or by
 syncing via python scripts via the (experimental) [SynapseSync package](https://github.com/zdk123/SynapseSync) - included in the conda environment, or `pip install git+https://github.com/zdk123/SynapseSync.git` for the latest version.